pnnl/mcl/README.md

 - Tracing can be enabled by specifying `--enable-trace` (experimental)

 Notes on OpenCL2:
 - Not all vendor OpenCL implementations support OpenCL 2.x specifications.
-However, some functionalities in MCL do require an OpenCL 2.x-compatible library.
+However, som e functionalities in MCL do require an OpenCL 2.x-compatible library.
 The option `--enable-opencl2 ` can be used to enable/disable OpenCL 2.x functionalities.

 Notes on OSX:
 - On OSX MCL can either use Apple OpenCL libraries (Default) or other OpenCL libraries.
  We have successfully tested POCL (http://portablecl.org).
 The option `--enable-applecl` can be used to enable/disable Apple OpenCL library.
 The default value is `enabled` on OSX and `disabled` on other systems.
 - OpenCL2 functionalities are disable when Apple OpenCL library is used.

 ### Compiling and installing: